jxmattei/ReactNativePlayground/README.md

 # react-native-playground-project
 A sample react native project with a simple guide through its features and components.
 Feel free to fork, contribute, or address any naming convention issue.
+This is a structured version of what I have been learning.

 * [Project Setup](#project-setup)
   * [Installing React Native](#installing-react-native)